Light-it-labs/lightit-auth-laravel/docs/google-sso.md

 > [!NOTE]
 > Google SSO integration relies on Google's Identity Platform.
 Your frontend must handle the OAuth flow and provide a valid ID token to your API.

-> [!INFO]
-> The actual access token issued by your backend can follow any strategy: JWT, Laravel Sanctum, or others—based on the auth driver selected during `auth:setup`.
+> The actual access token issued by your backend can follow any strategy: JWT, Laravel Sanctum on the auth driver selected during `auth:setup`.

 ### Setup